sandeepmj/javascript-variables-comparison-operators/README.md

 <h3>Exercise Three (15 minutes)</h3>

 <p>Recreate the webpage you produced in Exercise One but this time using an external JavaScript file.
-There should be NO content in <code>index.html</code> file beyond the barebones required HTML and link to the external JavaScript file.</p>
+There should be NO content in <code>index.html</code> file beyond the barebones required HTML and link to the external JavaScript file.
+Do NOT use <code>document.write</code> instead use <code>document.getElementById().innerHTML = "something here";</code></p>

 <h3>Homework</h3>

 <p>Create a Web page on which information is dynamically added from an external JavaScript file.
-Here's the info you need to accomplish: </p>
+Here's what you need to accomplish: </p>

 <ul>
 	<li>Declare two numberic varibles.</li>